This website uses cookies

 property: apikey

-Guard authentication first introduced in symfony 2.8 and after that it’s now become a part of symfony core.
+Guard authentication was first introduced in Symfony 2.8 and has become part of Symfony core.
 Guard provides different layers of Symfony 3 authentication.
-With Guard, every step of the Symfony authentication process is handled by only one class: an Authenticator.
+With Guard, every Symfony authentication process is handled by only one class: an Authenticator.
 This class will have to implement the provided GuardAuthenticatorInterface.

-But still Composer is the most preferred way to install Guard in Symfony.
+However, Composer is still the preferred way to install Guard in Symfony.
 Install with the following command:

 $ composer require symfony/security-guard

-Now an authenticator class is needed which implements the GuardAuthenticatorInterface and extends the AbstractGuardAuthenticator.
-This class will read the api token in header request and find the respective user.
+An authenticator class is needed to implement the GuardAuthenticatorInterface and extend the AbstractGuardAuthenticator.
+This class will read the API token in the header request and find the respective user.
 Create a new file: src/AppBundle/Security/TokenAuthenticator.php

 namespace AppBundle\Security;